L0G1K200/StrongDDos-Termux-V1/README.md

 # StrongDDOS
-StrongDDOS - very powerfull strong script for Dos or DDOS atacks!
+StrongDDOS - very powerfull strong script for Dos or DDOS atacks for Termux!

 How to install:
  1) apt install git